The Facilitator’s Manual Includes:

 The Armor of Positive Living

 The Maarifa curriculum is based on a framework called The Armor of Positive Living.
-It is designed to be delivered in 10 session.
+It is designed to be delivered in 10 sessions.
 Below is the Acrostic of the Armor of Positive Living it depicts each piece of armor and what it represents.
 The word sacrifice does not have a negative connotation here.
 Because we are giving up things that can potentially hurt us.
 Living without them will enhance our quality of life.

 One of the most important obstacles to addressing HIV is stigma.
 It motivates people to avoid testing.
 If they test positive, stigma makes it harder to seek and stay on treatment.
 Stigma must be overcome!